chrisking/personalens/docs/LoadingDataIntotheDatabase.md

 If the request times out or you have connectivity problems, validate that you have your Security Group settings defined correctly.
 For specific instructions see [here](GettingStartedCloud9.md).

+## Actually Loading Data

+The real work will take place inside Jupyter, in your Jupyter window, open the `notebooks` folder, then open `DataLoader.ipynb` by clicking on it.

+Follow the rest of the instructions in the notebook.
+To execute cells you can press `shift` + `Enter` or cilck the `Run` button in the menu bar.
+Read each cell carefully before executing and update any values where you are prompted.

+When you have completed it move onto the next step (TBD).